ilyaperepelitsa/CV/README.md

 Some of the projects are pure code, some come with an html that one can open in chrome.
 All relevant points will be presented in the general overview

+## Ge

+A few collected highlights of my work in python, JS and Carto are collected here.
+Some of the projects are pure code, some come with an html that one can open in chrome.
+All relevant points will be presented in the general overview

 ## Contents
 Bulk of my work deals with scraping - I love getting to visualizations and ML